DataDog/datadog-cloudformation-resources/README.md

 6. For the resource configuration, **it is strongly recommended to use [AWS Secrets Manager][17] or similar service for storing your Datadog API and Application keys instead of clear text**.

   If using AWS Secrets Manager, you can dynamically reference your API and Application keys in the configuration.
-See the [AWS docs][18] for more information.
+For more information, see the [AWS documentation][18].

-  Example:
+  For example:

   ```json
   {